 Since Mason’s arrival, the Revs have had 16 players signed in-season by Major League organizations, 10 of whom have come from Mason’s pitching staffs.
-Three of those pitchers have made it to the Major Leagues.
+Four of those pitchers have made it to the Major Leagues.
 Lefty Justin Hampson (York ’10) worked a 1.80 ERA in 13 appearances for the New York Mets in 2012.
 Right-hander Shawn Hill, who began the 2012 season with the Revolution where he did not allow a run in 27.2 innings as a starter, finished that season in the Toronto Blue Jays bullpen earning a win with three scoreless innings against the New York Yankees on September 29, 2012, making Hill the first Revolution alum to earn a winning decision in an MLB game.
 Lefty Scott Rice (York ‘11) made the New York Mets Opening Day roster last season for his Major League debut, and earned four wins in 73 appearances with a 3.71 ERA.
 Southpaw Ian Thomas ('12) made his Major League debut with the Atlanta Braves on Opening Day 2014, after jumping from Double-A and making Atlanta's 25-man roster out of Spring Training.

 Before joining the pro game, Mason spent 16 seasons from 1987 through 2002 as the head baseball coach at Washington & Jefferson College in Washington, PA.